-- 2 marks: proper sentence construction; correct spelling, punctuation and grammar; gives the information asked for - 1 mark: proper sentence construction; 1-3 errors of punctuation / spelling / grammar (without obscuring meaning); gives the information asked for
+2 marks: proper sentence construction; correct spelling and punctuation; gives the information asked for

+1 mark: proper sentence construction; 1-3 errors of punctuation and/or spelling (without obscuring meaning); gives the information asked for

-0 marks: more than 3 errors of punctuation / spelling / grammar; and/or does not give the information asked for; and/or not a proper sentence; and/or meaning obscure
+0 marks: more than 3 errors of punctuation and/or spelling; and/or does not give the information asked for; and/or not a proper sentence; and/or meaning obscure

 Absence of a full stop at the end should be considered as 1 punctuation error.
 Absence of an upper case letter at the beginning should be considered as 1 punctuation error.
 Omission of a word in a sentence should be considered as 1 grammar error.